-This cafe has only been serving hungry guests since December 2012; however, it has quickly became a restaurant that has built a great word of mouth following and is a favorite to many visiting the area.
-Elvira’s story is not unusual, given the fact there are many people here on a summer work program, but she loved it so much that she made East Tennessee her permanent home, and with her Russian heritage, she is mixing that in with Southern favorites, making it a unique place to enjoy a meal.
+This cafe has only been serving hungry guests since December 2012.
+However, it has quickly became a restaurant that has built a great word of mouth following.
+It is a favorite to many visiting the area.
+Elvira’s story is not unusual, given the fact there are many people here on a summer work program.
+She loved it so much that she made East Tennessee her permanent home, and with her Russian heritage, she is mixing that in with Southern favorites, making it a unique place to enjoy a meal.
 The hours are also unique: they are open daily (except Sunday) from 7:30-2:30; however, they close for 2 hours, then re-open until 8:30.

-Their breakfast--which is only served until 11--offers up locally made ingredients including Swaggerty Sausage, Cruze Dairy Farm, Old Mill Buckwheat Flour, and Valley Farms eggs just to name a few.
+Their breakfast--which is only served until 11--offers up locally made ingredients.
+This includes Swaggerty Sausage, Cruze Dairy Farm, Old Mill Buckwheat Flour, and Valley Farms eggs just to name a few.
 The breakfast menu also includes an impressive and diverse offering of crepes.
 Made with buckwheat flour, the crepes are a customer favorite featuring a Chicken and Grits Crepe, Feta and Spinach Crepe; and the unique sweet crepes that include Berry Buster, which has creamy ricotta cheese and pecans, along with fresh berries; and Hazey Nana, which has Nutella, strawberries, banana, and almonds.
-This tells you right away that are not eating at a traditional Smoky Mountain pancake restaurant, as the creativity is really a shining star on Elvira’s Cafe.
+This tells you right away that are not eating at a traditional Smoky Mountain pancake restaurant!
+The creativity is really a shining star on Elvira’s Cafe.
 Those that are sensitive to gluten will be happy to know that they have Gluten free options that only add $1 to the entree.

 If you missed out on their breakfast crepes, you can also order crepes featured on their lunch menu.
 With options such as a Veggies Delight, a Chicken Cafe, and a Roasted Turkey Crepe, you should have no problem finding your crepe fix.
 There are also standard lunch items that include burgers and sandwiches with or without a meat option.

 Elvira’s Cafe closes for a couple of hours to prepare the kitchen for their special evening menu.
-These entrees are priced reasonably and include Southern favorites like Country Ham Steak, Fried Chicken Tenders, and North Carolina Mountain Trout.
+These entrees are priced reasonably.
+They include Southern favorites like Country Ham Steak, Fried Chicken Tenders, and North Carolina Mountain Trout.
 In addition to a few seafood entrees are some Italian favorites such as Spaghetti with Meatballs and Chicken Parmesan.
-Each entree comes with two sides with choices like Fried Okra and Pickled Beets mixed in with your more traditional side items.
+Each entree comes with two sides with choices!
+These include Fried Okra and Pickled Beets mixed in with your more traditional side items.
 Elvira’s also has a small kid menu for the young ones in your party.
 To view their full menu of delicious items with a Russian twist, go to elvirascafe.net if you are feeling hungry.

-This place is famous for taking the tourist by surprise with its array of entertainment and shopping here in addition to its food selection, despite its limited offerings.
-Known by many as a hidden “gem”, they are a great place to take the kids to go gem mining, either before or after enjoying a meal.
-Here at Gnorbert’s Magic Gem Mining, you grab a bucket at the store and take it to their creekside mining flume where you will go to work by scooping sand into the sifting box, putting it in the water, and shaking it around to see all the gemstones you can take home.
-This is a fantastic way for kids to have an activity to themselves that they will certainly enjoy and give them souvenirs from vacation.
+This place is famous for taking the tourist by surprise with its array of entertainment and shopping!
+This is in addition to its food selection, despite its limited offerings.
+Known by many as a hidden “gem”, they are a great place to take the kids to go gem mining!
+Either before or after enjoying a meal.
+Here at Gnorbert’s Magic Gem Mining, you grab a bucket at the store and take it to their creekside mining flume.
+You will go to work by scooping sand into the sifting box, putting it in the water, and shaking it around to see all the gemstones you can take home.
+This is a fantastic way for kids to have an activity to themselves!
+They will certainly enjoy and give them souvenirs from vacation.

 Even with its limited menu, Friendly Falls Food & Stuff manages to still appease the appetites of kids and adults.
-There are no real entrees featured on the menu, just items that would be considered appetizers to most family restaurants: a sampler platter that includes hummus, pimento cheese, and veggies; pimento cheese sliders; and corn tortilla chips with guacamole.
+There are no real entrees featured on the menu.
+It just includes items that would be considered appetizers to most family restaurants!
+There's a sampler platter that includes hummus, pimento cheese, and veggies; pimento cheese sliders; and corn tortilla chips with guacamole.
 Surprisingly, they do offer a limited variety of domestic and craft beers, along with the standard soft drinks.
-When you have little ones in tow, it is always nice when a small cafe has ice cream, and they have it, as they offer ice cream cups, sundaes and soda floats that the adults will be sure to love too.
+When you have little ones in tow, it is always nice when a small cafe has ice cream!
+They have it, as they offer ice cream cups, sundaes and soda floats that the adults will be sure to love too.

 To add to the beauty of this place, they also are a business that does weddings and receptions for large groups of people.
 This may be an even better option than a chapel wedding.
-They offer the perfect setting, accommodating groups as large as 150 providing for a convenient one-stop venue for the wedding, food, and reception.
+They offer the perfect setting, accommodating groups as large as 150.
+This is to offer a convenient one-stop venue for the wedding, food, and reception.
 For a look at the wide range of activities and fun that can be had at this breathtaking location, there are two valuable sites to find information: friendlyfalls.com and their Facebook page @FriendlyFallsFoodStuff.

 Wears Valley has you covered when it comes to spectacular views, fascinating little shops, and especially, restaurants serving great homemade food.
 Luckily, most of these restaurants have all three things going for them.
 If you haven’t already been convinced that Wears Valley is a great place to visit, based on their selection of restaurants, take a peek at visitwearsvalley.com for a list of places to stay and things to do.